Should I Appeal my Michigan Bar Exam Score?

 2. Calculate How Many Raw Points You Need on Appeal:

-UPDATE FOR JULY 2014 MICHIGAN BAR EXAM TAKERS and beyond: Because the Michigan Board of Law Examiners is now using a “Converted essay score” to calculate the number of points received, the below formula will not work to figure out how many points you need.
+UPDATE FOR JULY 2014 MICHIGAN BAR EXAM TAKERS and beyond: Because the Michigan Board of Law Examiners is now using a “converted essay score” to calculate the number of points received, the below formula will not work to figure out how many points you need.
 Since the BLE is not telling us how essay scores are calculated now, it is difficult to figure out how many points are needed on appeal.
-We will update this post when we discover a clear way to figure out the number of points needed.
 The important thing to keep in mind is that if you failed by, say, two points, you do not only need two points on appeal.
 You may even need four points back to win an appeal.

-UPDATE AGAIN: We found an unintuitive way to find out how many points you need – Call or email the Board of Law Examiners to find out how many points you need to pass on appeal!
+UPDATE #2: To figure out how many points you need, email the Board of Law Examiners to find out how many points you need to pass on appeal!
 See more in this post about how to figure out how many points you need on appeal!
-(You can also email them!)
-This is much better than simply “guessing” at what you need to pass on appeal!
+This is much better than simply “guessing” at what you need to pass on appeal.

 Here is how scores used to be calculated under the “old system”.